 Fatty Liver Hemorrhagic Syndrome (FLHS) is a metabolic condition and is a significant cause of mortality in laying hens.
 Chickens with FLHS have large amounts of fat in the liver or abdomen, resulting in an enlarged liver.
 This condition kills young egg-laying hens when left untreated due to blood loss caused by internal hemorrhages in the liver.
-Death occurs quite suddenly without showing any apparent symptoms and is therefore almost always unexpectedly.
+This causes sudden death before showing any apparent symptoms.

 Hens dying of FLHS are mostly overweight with pale combs and have lived on an excessive energy intake.
-If diagnosed early, your chicken can recover by changing the balance of carbohydrates and fat in the diet.
+If diagnosed early, a chicken can recover by adjusting the carbohydrate-to-fat ratio in its diet.

 Troubles with egg production and fertility

 Obese chickens have higher chances of developing fertility problems and are more likely to have issues with their egg production.
 Even prolapsed vent and egg-bound are problems that often occur to overweight hens.
 When a hen is straining to lay an egg, this can result in internal bleeding.